anderspitman/xhr-stream-dl/README.md

-This is a 0-dependency implementation of the streaming mechanism described [here](https://hpbn.co/xmlhttprequest/#streaming-data-with-xhr) and shown [here](https://gist.github.com/igrigorik/5736866).
+This is a 0-dependency, ES module-compatible implementation of the streaming mechanism described [here](https://hpbn.co/xmlhttprequest/#streaming-data-with-xhr) and shown [here](https://gist.github.com/igrigorik/5736866).